slamdev/swagger-gradle-plugin/README.md

 The AIM of this plugin is to solve this issue and to generate some boilerplate for you communication layer.

-Look into the [sample project repository](https://github.com/slamdev/swagger-gradle-plugin-sample) that shows how the generated code looks like and how to use it.

 ## Usage

 First step is to add the plugin to your project as described [here](https://plugins.gradle.org/plugin/com.github.slamdev.swagger).